 2. Then, add the diced onion, garlic, barbecue sauce, and brown sugar in with the beef.
 Stir everything together just so all the flavors mix and onion softens a little, no more than 5 minutes.

 3. Stretch and press the raw biscuits into greased muffin pans.
 Forming it like a pie crust, you are looking to have the dough cover the sides and bottom of each spot.
 If you are using the “Grands” oversized biscuits, you should cut your biscuits in half unless you’re using jumbo muffin tins.
+I love to use a refillable oil sprayer like the Misto oil sprayer to spray my muffin pans because you can just refill it when it is empty rather than buying a new can of cooking spray.

 4. Add the beef and onion mixture to the biscuit holes.
 In my opinion, it’s much better to have too much filling rather than too much biscuit, so fill them all the way to the top.